Analysis is the process of converting full text to terms. Depending on which analyzer is used, these phrases:

 object.
 The mapping also allows you to define (amongst other things) how the value for a field should be analyzed.

 An index is like a table in a relational database.
-It has a mapping which defines the fields in the index, which are grouped by multiple type.
+It has a mapping which contains a type, which contains the fields in the index.
 An index is a logical namespace which maps to one or more primary shards and can have zero or more replica shards.

 A mapping is like a schema definition in a relational database.
-Each index has a mapping, which defines each type within the index, plus a number of index-wide settings.
+Each index has a mapping, which defines a type, plus a number of index-wide settings.
 A mapping can either be defined explicitly, or it will be generated automatically when a document is indexed.

 - primary shard